Nike Giannis Immortality

 The Nike Giannis Immortality falls under the category of signature athlete budget model.
 But, the funny thing is, this isn’t like any other take down.
-It’s one of the best of its kind.
+It’s one of the best of its kind, and went straight to our best budget basketball shoe list for the year.
 With Giannis just winning a championship, getting a good-performing, more budget-friendly shoe from him is simply a win for both his fans and hoopers all over.

 The traction pattern is herringbone everywhere.
 No exceptions.
 It is sectioned, though.
 But, I didn’t find that to be an issue for the outsole’s overall performance.